Navigating the EBT Chip Card Transition with Forage

 At Forage, we're EBT specialists.
 As your trusted partner, we're here to provide the expertise and resources you need to confidently transition to chip-enabled EBT cards.
 Whether it's understanding the technical requirements or preparing your systems, we're with you every step of the way.

-With Forage as your partner, you will receive guidance and support to navigate each phase and ensure your platform is ready for what’s next.
+With Forage as your partner, you'll have guidance and support at every step to make sure your platform is ready for what's next.

 Preparing your POS systems for ECL Fallback